10 engaging examples of white papers that aren’t PDFs

 This white paper from the Global Alliance for the Future of Food discusses a vital issue: Can we use regeneration, ecological approaches, and indigenous knowledge to grow enough food for the world’s population?

-The report kicks off with a bird’s-eye gif of people working in agricultural fields.
+The report kicks off with a bird’s-eye GIF of people working in agricultural fields.
 It’s dynamic and it gives you an instant impression of the white paper’s goal: a bird’s eye view of our agricultural future.

 A desktop computer, laptop, and smartphone that show the Global Alliance for Food's white paper.